Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 Bamniya Kund

-Why I go: For the thrill of hiking through a forest trail and reaching a hidden waterfall that drops into a turquoise pool feels like a scene from a travel postcard.
+Why to go: For the thrill of hiking through a forest trail and reaching a hidden waterfall that drops into a turquoise pool feels like a scene from a travel postcard.

 Top things to do: